YasinKhawaja/leap/backend/README.md

 ### Regexx validation
 * Add user input validation in backend

+### Add proper error feedback on login error
+* Currently this is always username or password was wrong -> add the "Oops something went wrong error" and the "Company is locked error"

 ### DTO'S EVERYWHERE
 * Use DTO in controllers instead of the entity.